 The next afternoon, we squeezed the water out of the incredibly heavy fabric, and transported the fabric to the room by the lake where we were going to do the waulking.
 Thankfully, Sara James was next door and had a cart that we could use to carry the wet fabric.
 16 yards of soaking wet wool weighs a lot, we couldn’t pick the whole length up at once, and images of wrestling with an anaconda kept coming into our minds.
 Lots of giggling accompanied the sweating as we pushed the fabric along.

 At last it was time to sing and turn this wet burlap loop into soft, fulled blanket fabric.
 Melissa explained that waulking is a traditional Scottish way of fulling wool and we would spend about 45 minutes, get sore hands and arms and end up with what can now be done in a washing machine in about 5 minutes.
 But, hey, this was fun!
 Waulking goes back to at least the 13th century, and while it was done all over Europe, Scotland was alone in having Waulking songs.
 The songs were designed to provide a strong beat to keep the cloth moving, were changeable and often bawdy to entertain the listeners.
 Melissa sang all the favorites, and entertained us while we worked at the fabric.
 If you would like to watch a short clip of the blanket waulking, you can see it below.
-We also have a longer version on our new You tube channel.

 Our Waulking was great fun although we had a bit of a distraction part way through.
 Remember, it is all about flexibility!
 About 15 minutes in, someone looked at her phone and announced that a satellite would launch from Cape Canaveral in the next few minutes and would likely be visible over the lake.
 Squirrel!!
 We jumped up from our re-creation of an age old tradition to see the latest technology take flight.
 After marveling at the juxtaposition of the technology age and the ancient traditions of preparing fabric, we returned to our task.
 Another half hour or so later, the fabric that began as coarse as window screen became full, dense, and very soft.
 During the process, the fabric went from 59” wide to 44”.
 This very special cloth is now cut into 2 lengths, one for Michele in Florida and one for Katzy in Idaho, ready to become very special blankets to keep us warm on those chilly winter nights.
 We will post pictures once the blankets are sewn together and ready for snuggling!